MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ---

-# Permissions and groups in VSTS and TFS
+# Permissions and groups in Azure DevOps and TFS

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]